rednafi/rednafi.com/content/python/unix_style_pipeline_with_subprocess.md

 Python offers a ton of ways like `os.system` or `os.spawn*` to create new processes and run arbitrary commands in your system.
-However, the documentation usually encourages you to only use the [subprocess] module for creating and managing child processes.
+However, the documentation usually encourages you to use the [subprocess] module for creating and managing child processes.
 The `subprocess` module exposes a high-level `run()` function that provides a simple interface for running a subprocess and waiting for it to complete.
 It accepts the command to run as a list of strings, starts the subprocess, waits for it to finish, and then returns a `CompletedProcess` object with information about the result.
 For example:

 ```python